CloudCannon/small-business-template-eleventy/README.md

 ## Local Quickstart

 1. Run `npm i` to install the modules.
-2. Run `npm run start` to run the project. this will create a \_site folder, where all the developed file will remain.
+2. Run `npm run start` to run the project. this will create a \_site folder, where all the developed files will remain.

 By default the site will be at `http://localhost:8080`